 For details about how I compiled the list and to view numbers 185 – 121, scroll to the bottom of the page.

 Twenty great songs, which nevertheless just miss out on a Top 100 placing due to the exceptional quality of the Queen canon.
-Some incredibly tough choices here – including the appearance of a bona fide Queen classic.
-Amazingly, tracks from A Day At The Races are yet to feature – their most consistently good album, in my view, if not necessarily their best (though that’s another matter, which I have discussed elsewhere).
+Some incredibly tough choices here, including the appearance of a bona fide Queen classic.
+Amazingly, any track from A Day At The Races is yet to feature.
+It’s their most consistently good album, in my view, if not necessarily their best — that’s another matter, which I have discussed elsewhere.